Fried Dumplings Recipe

 About changing the method of cooking, last time I boiled the dumplings, which I of course had to do again but I finished the dumplings off by frying them.
 When I lived with my parents my mother would fry left over dumplings from the previous night’s meal and turn them into a really delicious snack.
 In effect it gives the dumplings a new life!

-6 large eggs, beaten and seasoned with 1 teaspoon soy sauce, half a teaspoon salt a 1 teaspoon of sugar
+- 6 large eggs beat and season with 1 tsp soy sauce, 1/2 tsp salt and 1 tsp sugar

-1 tablespoon dried shrimp, softened in hot water and chopped finely (these are available in most Chinese supermarkets).
+- 1 tbsp dried shrimp soften in hot water and chop finely (available in most Chinese supermarkets)

 - Fry the eggs as thin as a crepe and chop it finely when it has cooled down